 25 days.
 That’s how long I was on the set directing Delirious.
 Out of 6 years; 25 days.
 I’ve often wondered what was my job all the other days–the days before and all the days since.
 Bill collector, delivery man, inmate, prison warden, shrink, priest, pimp, dope pusher, dog catcher, coffee getter, freaker outer.

 But for the 25 days of the shoot I felt more alive then I ever have in my life.
-Shooting a low-budget movie is like warfare, without the bullets.
-The stakes are almost as high.
+Shooting a low-budget movie is almost like warfare.
 The unexpected accidents and disasters require almost the same superhuman effort to recover from–to adapt to; to find creative solutions to.
 The victories are intense.
-The defeats are numbing and demoralizing.
-So many times my sole purpose was simply to keep everybody going, and from going home.
+The defeats are exhausting and demoralizing.
+So many times my sole purpose was simply to keep everybody from quitting and going home.

 The prop man eased it onto the table and nudged it into the syrup.
 We rolled camera.
 Suddenly the fly began to struggle.
 I motioned to the operator to zoom in and keep filming.
 In the monitor I could see the fly straining backwards with all its might, lifting one leg out at a time until it was finally free.
 We all burst into spontaneous, emotional applause.
 The fly’s successful struggle to free itself was the perfect metaphor for Toby’s state of mind.
 The fly gave a performance that was as stirring as any actor’s in the film.
 I should have given it a credit.
 It still troubles me to know that 24 hours later it was dead.